Training structure

 Faculty of Science

-- Thermodynamic reminders of chemical equilibria in solution, the law of mass action and the principle of an equilibrium shift assay
+- Thermodynamic reminders on chemical equilibria in solution, the law of mass action, and the principle of titration by equilibrium displacement

-- acids and bases, Calculating the pH of aqueous solutions, Titrations
+- Acid-base: Acids and bases, Calculating the pH of aqueous solutions, Titrations

-- complexation: reaction prediction, species predominance range, influence of pH
+- complexation: prediction of reactions, domain of species predominance, influence of pH

 - precipitation: stability/solubility of solids, influence of pH

-- oxidation-reduction: definitions, electrochemical cells, electrode potentials, predicting the evolution of oxidation-reduction reactions
+- Oxidation-reduction: reminders and definitions, electrochemical cells, electrode potentials, predicting the course of oxidation-reduction reactions

-- Analytical techniques used in environmental chemistry, with applications to the determination of physicochemical parameters of water quality:
+- Analytical techniques used in environmental chemistry, with applications in determining the physicochemical parameters of water quality:

 - Electrochemical techniques,